algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Management/WeeklyReports/week7.md

 1. Document
    - The Test Plan is done.
 2. Filter
-   - The filter was almost done and needs some upgrades regarding the tags.
+   - The filter of the web application was almost done and needs some upgrades regarding the tags.

 ## Challenges